sciosci/SOSCD/_pages/project_research.md

 ## Funding sources

+### National Science Foundation

+- `2024 - 2027`: The impact of socioeconomic diversity on science and innovation

+### Venture Partners at CU Boulder and OEDIT Advanced Industries Program

+- `2024 - 2025`: ReviewerZero.ai—An artificial intelligence technology suite to ensure research integrity in scientific publications

 ### Sloan Foundation

 - `2020-2024`: Does Government Funding Change What You Do?
 The Effects of Funding on the Direction and Impact of Academic Energy Research